Guest Posts

 Easy Roasted Pumpkin Seeds Recipe

-My roasted pumpkin seeds recipe is super simple, and they taste amazing!
-Use this recipe for pumpkin seeds or seeds from other winter squash, like butternut squash.
+This roasted pumpkin seeds recipe is incredibly simple and yields delicious results!
+You can use this recipe not only for pumpkin seeds but also for seeds harvested from other winter squashes, like butternut squash.

-For more pumpkin recipes, see our homemade pumpkin puree (it&#;s easy), which you can use in this pumpkin pie, maple pumpkin butter, or pumpkin spice latte.
+For additional pumpkin ideas, feel free to check out our homemade pumpkin puree recipe.
+It’s quite easy, and you can use it for making pumpkin pie, maple pumpkin butter, or even a pumpkin spice latte!

 How to Roast Pumpkin Seeds

-Please don&#;t throw away those pumpkin seeds!
-Use our recipe and turn them into a delicious snack!
-After scooping out your seeds (they will be messy), we need to clean them of all those stringy bits.
+Don’t discard those pumpkin seeds!
+With our recipe, you can transform them into a delightful snack!
+Once you scoop out the seeds (it can be a bit messy), we need to clean off those stringy remnants.

-Next, add the mostly clean seeds to a pot of boiling salted water and simmer for about 5 minutes.
-This step cleans the seeds even more and seasons them (like adding salt to the boiling water to season pasta).
+Next, transfer the mostly clean seeds to a pot of boiling salted water and simmer for about 5 minutes.
+This additional step helps to further cleanse the seeds while also seasoning them (similar to adding salt to boiling pasta water).

-Drain and rinse the seeds.
-Pull away any extra bits of pumpkin left, then dry them as well as you can.
-The more dry your pumpkin seeds are, the better they will roast in the oven.
+Once the cooking is complete, drain the seeds and rinse them.
+Carefully pull off any remaining pieces of pumpkin and dry them thoroughly.
+The drier your pumpkin seeds are, the better they will roast in the oven.

-Toss the dry seeds with oil (use olive oil, coconut oil, or a nut oil like walnut).
-Add a sprinkle of your favorite spice blend.
-I used harissa in the photo, but curry powder, pumpkin spice, or chili powder is also excellent.
-Spread your seeds into one layer and roast them in a 350°F oven until crisp and browned around the edges.
+Toss the dried seeds with oil (you can use olive oil, coconut oil, or a nut oil like walnut).
+Add a sprinkle of your favorite spice combination.
+For instance, I used harissa, but options like curry powder, pumpkin spice, or chili powder work wonderfully too.
+Spread the seeds out in a single layer and roast them in a 350°F oven until they're crisp and golden brown on the edges.

-By the way, Halloween isn&#;t the only time to roast pumpkin seeds.
-You can do it throughout fall and winter or swap the pumpkin for other winter squash, such as butternut squash, spaghetti squash, or delicata squash.
-The method stays the same, although you may find the smaller seeds don&#;t need as much time in the oven.
+Interestingly, Halloween isn’t the only opportunity to enjoy roasted pumpkin seeds.
+You can make them throughout the fall and winter seasons or substitute pumpkins for other winter squash types, like butternut, spaghetti, or delicata squash.
+The method remains consistent, though you may find smaller seeds require less time in the oven.

-This is my favorite method for roasting pumpkin seeds.
-The secret is simmering your pumpkin seeds in salted water for 5 minutes before roasting, which helps to clean and season them.
-Before roasting, pat them dry, otherwise, they will not brown or crisp.
+This is my best method for roasting pumpkin seeds.
+The key is simmering the seeds in salted water for 5 minutes before popping them in the oven, which helps with cleaning and seasoning.
+Be sure to pat them dry before roasting; otherwise, they may not brown or crisp up as desired.

 Makes 1 1/2 cups